 School Fundraisers has always been a large part of secondary school life and even more so during transition year.
 Charity of the year programmes and student fundraisers not only raise vital funds for the hospital but also raise awareness for the NRH.
 Fundraising allows students to build on team work, communication, marketing, and creative skills, while learning about “giving back” to the community.
 Fundraising also links with social and entrepreneurial classes within the school curriculum.

-Fashion shows, concerts, sports days, Hell & Back, sky dives, bake sales, mini marathons, school musicals, sponsored walk, creating a car air freshener to sell are just some of the types of fundraisers secondary school students have taken part in to raise vital funds for the NRH Foundation.
+Fashion shows, concerts, sports days, Hell & Back, bake sales, mini marathons, school musicals, sponsored walk, creating a car air freshener to sell are just some of the types of fundraisers secondary school students have taken part in to raise vital funds for the NRH Foundation.

 Secondary students can make a big impact on the lives of patients in the NRH.
 We can work with your school to help create an understanding about the work of the NRH and support you with your fundraising initiatives.
 We can provide your fundraising group with t-shirts, balloons, donation buckets too.

 Scoil Mhuire Secondary School Fundraisers

 Students of Scoil Mhuire in Donegal, devastated by the deaths of 13 of its past pupils – all in their teens and early 20s – in car crashes over the past 13 years have launched a major road safety campaign.
 The caring Young Social Innovators (YSI) class at Scoil Mhuire in Buncrana, have produced a car air freshener aimed at promoting road safety awareness.

 To find out more about how your school can help, contact us today:

 Transition Year Students

 NRH Transition Year Programme